The Crow: Salvation: Production

+Following the critical and commercial under performance of The Crow: City of Angels, series producers Edward R. Pressman and Jeff Most set their sights on producing a third film in the hopes of salvaging the property.
 Initial development on a third Crow film was announced in August 1997, when it was announced Rob Zombie would be making his directorial debut with The Crow: 2037.
 White Zombie covered the KC and the Sunshine Band hit "I'm Your Boogie Man" for the soundtrack of The Crow: City of Angels, and after seeing Rob Zombie's work on the video he produced for the song, Edward Pressman offered Zombie the opportunity to helm the third Crow film.
-Had the film been made, Zombie planned to shift focus in tone from the revenge angle of the previous two entries, to a more horror based approach.
+Had the film been made, Zombie planned to shift focus in tone from the revenge angle of the previous two entries, to a more horror-based approach.
 The film would've began in 2010, when a young boy and his mother are murdered on Halloween night by a Satanic priest.
 A year later, the boy is resurrected as the Crow.
-Twenty-seven years later, and unaware of his past, he has become a bounty hunter on a collision course with his now all-powerful killer.
+27 years later, unaware of his past, he has become a bounty hunter on a collision course with his now all-powerful killer.
+While producers responded favorably to Zombie's proposal for a third "The Crow" film, producers Pressman and Most ultimately decided it wasn't the best fit for a Crow film and was better served as a standalone work.
+Zombie himself spoke of his frustration with experience spending 18 months working on the film often dealing with the indecisiveness of the producers who according to him would change their mind as to what they wanted on any given day which ultimately lead to Zombie leaving the project.